xiarnousx/redux-essentials/README.md

 - Mutation hooks return a "trigger" function that needs to update request, plus loading status
 - The trigger function returs a Promise that can be "unwrapped" and awaited

+# Part 8: Summary

+## Specific cache tags can be used for finer-grained cache invalidation

+- Cache tags can be either 'Post' or `{type: 'Post', id}`
+- Endpoints can provide or invalidate cache tags based on results and arg cache keys

+## RTK Query's APIs are UI-agnostic and can be used outside React

+- Endpoint objects include functions for initiating requests, generating result selectors, and matching request action objects

+## Responses can be transformed in different ways as needed

+- Endpoints can define a `transformResponse` callback to modify the data before caching
+- Hooks can be given a selectFromResult option to extract/transform data
+- Components can read an entire value and transform with `useMemo`

+## RTK Query has advanced options for manipulating cached data for beter user experience

+- The `onQueryStarted` liefcycle can be used for optimisitic updates by updating cace immediately before a request returns
+- The `onCacheEntryAdded` lifecycle can be used for streaming updates by updating cache over time based on server push connections